-The purpose of the care assurance visit is to observe the clinical environment with fresh eyes and to provide the clinical team with objective feedback.
+The purpose of the Care Assurance visit is to observe the clinical environment with fresh eyes and to provide the clinical team with objective feedback.
 The information gained will provide a better understanding of how patients and service users first experience their care environment and also how welcome visitors are made to feel on entering the clinical environment.
 (15 steps NHS England 2017 - accessible here)

 Objectives of the visit:

-Who should carry out the assurance visit?
+Who should carry out a Care Assurance visit?

 How long do the visits take?